OpenTermsArchive/contrib-versions/AmazonKindlePC/Legal Information.md

-Kindle for PC Legal Notices
+See all alerts (alert-count more) Kindle for PC Legal Notices

 This page covers the legal notices for Kindle for PC.